haleema41/jax-titanic-prediction/README.md

-# JAX House Prices Prediction Lab
+# JAX House Prices Prediction

 ## Overview
 This project demonstrates **linear regression using JAX** with the House Prices dataset from Kaggle.
 The goal is to predict house prices based on features like square footage, number of rooms, quality, and year built.